1,4-Butanediol

 Acetic Acid

-The molecular structure of acetic acid consists of a methyl group (−CH₃) and a carboxyl group (−COOH).
-These two groups are connected via a carbon–carbon bond.
-The carboxyl group is responsible for its acidity, as it can release a proton (H⁺) in aqueous solutions.
+The molecular structure of acetic acid consists of a methyl group (−CH₃) and a carboxyl group (−COOH), connected by a carbon–carbon bond.

 -